 I wasn’t happy with XYZ, can I return it?

-None of Modern Soapmaking’s products are returnable as they are either digital (where the purchaser may receive and consume the product upon payment completion) or my personal time/advice given (where I may not recover that time or advice).
+None of Modern Soapmaking’s products are returnable or refundable as they are either digital (where the purchaser may receive and consume the product upon payment completion), our personal time/advice given (where we may not recover that time or advice), or classes (where advanced registration is necessary to ensure adequate resources for all students are purchased/prepared).
 However, I truly hope you will get in touch with me and let me know what you were not satisfied with so that I may work to improve in the future!

 Do you have any sales, discounts, or coupons?